Fuentes Carrionas and Montaña Palentina Natural Park

 • Cultural information

-The area where the Park is located, in the north of Palencia, is home to one of the most important collections of Romanesque art in the world.
-It is precisely in the city of Palencia that the well-known Romanesque Route of Palencia begins, which showcases the rich medieval heritage that flourished in the area along the Camino de Santiago, with more than fifty buildings still preserved intact.
+The area where the park is located, in northern Palencia, is home to one of the most important collections of Romanesque art in the world.
+Specifically, the well-known Palentino Romanesque Route begins in the city of Palencia, showcasing the rich medieval heritage that developed in the area around the Camino de Santiago, with more than fifty buildings still preserved intact.

 • Environmental information

-The Park has enormous natural, scenic, wildlife and botanical value.
-In terms of fauna, it is a haven for the brown bear, but you will also find wood grouse, wolves, deer, otters and more.
-In terms of vegetation, there is an abundance of birch, beech, holly oak and Spanish oak groves.
-Its relief is made up of hard, tightly packed mountain limestone.
+The park has enormous natural, scenic, faunal and botanical value.
+In terms of fauna, it stands out as a refuge for the brown bear, but you can also find wolves, deer, otters, etc. Regarding vegetation, there are abundant birch, beech, oak and holm oak groves.
+Regarding the relief, it is made up of hard, dense mountain limestone.

 • Information for visits